Company specific coding

 A fundamental design choice in the creation of the AzoraOne API is to isolate the algorithm's learnings on a company level.
-This choice paves the way for hyper precise, company specific categorization of costs.
+This choice paves the way for hyper precise, company specific coding of accounts / categorization of costs.
 This is important in bookkeeping since the purchase of the same product from a particular vendor can be categorized in many different ways, depending on how the purchasing company is using the particular product in their business.
 Another aspect is the level of detail; one company might want to categorize a certain purchase on one account, another company might want to split this purchase on many accounts.

 Since AzoraOne's learning is based on two factors;

 a) what can be extracted from a documents and;